Call of Cthulhu (role-playing game): Delta Green

 Pagan Publishing published Delta Green, a series of supplements originally set in the 1990s, although later supplements add support for playing closer to the present day.
 In these, player characters are agents of a secret agency known as Delta Green, which fights against creatures from the Mythos and conspiracies related to them.
 Arc Dream Publishing released a new version of Delta Green in 2016 as a standalone game, partially using the mechanics from Call of Cthulhu.

 d20 Call of Cthulhu

 In 2001, a stand-alone version of Call of Cthulhu was released by Wizards of the Coast, for the d20 system.
 Intended to preserve the feeling of the original game, the d20 conversion of the game rules were supposed to make the game more accessible to the large D&D player base.
 The d20 system also made it possible to use Dungeons & Dragons characters in Call of Cthulhu, as well as to introduce the Cthulhu Mythos into Dungeons & Dragons games.
 The d20 version of the game is no longer supported by Wizards as per their contract with Chaosium.
 Chaosium included d20 stats as an appendix in three releases (see Lovecraft Country), but have since dropped the "dual stat" idea.

+Achtung!
+Cthulhu

+In 2013, Modiphius Entertainment published Achtung!
+Cthulhu, a World War II-themed setting for Call of Cthulhu.
+The setting features a secret war in which Allied forces battle Nazi occult organizations attempting to harness Cthulhu Mythos entities and supernatural powers.
+The setting has also been ported to other systems, such as Savage Worlds and the Fate system.
+In 2020 Modiphius released Achtung!
+Cthulhu 2d20, a standalone role-playing game using the company's own proprietary 2d20 System.

+Cthulhu Britannica and World War Cthulhu

+In 2009, Cubicle 7 Entertainment published Cthulhu Britannica, a series of supplements for Call of Cthulhu set in the United Kingdom.
+The line explored the folklore, history, and legends of the British Isles through sourcebooks, adventures, and campaigns.
+In 2013, Cubicle 7 expanded its licensed Call of Cthulhu offerings with World War Cthulhu, a series of supplements set during the Second World War and the Cold War that focused on espionage and covert operations against Cthulhu Mythos threats.
+Both product lines remained in publication until 2017, when Cubicle 7's Call of Cthulhu license ended.
+In 2021, Chaosium acquired the Cthulhu Britannica and World War Cthulhu lines for future republication.